dipen-yadav/dipen-yadav.github.io/_publications/emnlp2020findings.md

 ---
-title: "Domain Adversarial Fine-Tuning as an Effective Regularizer (to appear)"
+title: "Domain Adversarial Fine-Tuning as an Effective Regularizer"
 collection: publications
 permalink: /publication/emnlp2020findings
 venue: 'In Proceedings of the Findings of the Conference on Empirical Methods in Natural Language Processing (Findings of EMNLP)'